SylvanM/rusty_crypto/README.md

-# rusty_ecc
+# rusty_crypto
-An implementation of Elliptic Curve Cryptography (using Curve 25519) in Rust
+A simple cryptographic suite for Rust